The iUniversity

 Beethoven, born in Bonn, Germany, was the second-oldest child of the court musician and tenor singer Johann van Beethoven who drilled him on the piano to help him become a child prodigy.
 Ludwig first performed publicly when he was eight years old.
 At age 11, he began study with organist and court musician Christian Gottlob Neefe.

 In 1792 he moved to the musical center of Vienna and took lessons from Schenck, Albrechtsberger, Salieri, and Haydn.
-By 1795 he become well known as a pianist.
+By 1795 he became well known as a pianist.
 He was particularly admired for his brilliant improvisations.

 Several years later, Beethoven realized that he was having difficulty hearing.
 He withdrew into increasing seclusion from the public and from his few friends and eventually became deaf.